 2.4 Organic manures and fertilizers

 The recommended dose of fertilizer (240:40:00 NPK kg ha⁻1) was supplied through urea and SSP as per treatments.
-FYM, biocompost, neem cake and sunhemp were analyzed for moisture and nutrient composition before application and applied on nitrogen equivalent basis as basal dose.
+FYM, biocompost, neem cake and sunhemp were analyzed for moisture and nutrient composition before application and applied on nitrogen equivalent basis as a basal dose.
 Sunhemp (Crotalaria juncea) was incorporated at 50% flowering stage.
 The chemical composition of organic sources is presented in Table 1.

 Table 1: Chemical compositions of different organic sources